Fahadusmani/My-Python-Project/README.md

 # My-Python-Project

-For the Python projects I make
+The python projects I work on